Low spreads and fast execution on more than 80 FX pairs

 forex trading in less than two minutes

-1 UK's largest retail FX provider based on number of active accounts, Investment Trends UK Leveraged Trading Report October 2014.
+1 UK's largest retail FX provider based on number of active accounts (Investment Trends UK Leveraged Trading Report September 2015).

-4 Average spread by deal, March 2014.
+3 Average spread by deal for the four weeks ending May 2016.
 For our minimum and typical spreads, please see our forex CFD details.